Exercise Unveils Surprising Connection to Dementia

 Conclusion

-Reflecting on my journey, I recall a 2019 study showing that seniors engaging in moderate exercise reduced their Alzheimer’s risk by 32%.
+Reflecting on my journey, I recall a 2019 study showing that engaging in moderate exercise reduced their Alzheimer’s risk by 32%.

 It’s like planting seeds in a garden—consistent effort yields a bountiful harvest.